Comments about Services Provided as an Independent Consultant and Speaker

 Stu is an engaging and interesting speaker.
 I have been hosting Morning Business Hours for several years and his presentation was right on target.
 The content was relevant to our careers and personal lives.

 - Andrew S. Kyres, Vice President, First Financial Bank, Crown Point, IN commenting on Stu Walesh's presentation to business leaders titled "Working Smarter: More Effective, Efficient, and Innovative."

 What a great presentation.
 In particular, thank you for the information ... on how to create conversations with ... strangers.
 I will definitely need to practice this one and your input on this will be helpful.

 - Anonymous comment about Stu Walesh's webinar, "Five Habits of Highly Effective Managers," archived by ASCE.
-(About 20 of Stu Walesh's webinars are available for purchase at: http://mylearning.asce.org/diweb/catalog/c/79/q/walesh/f2/1/n/0)
+(Over 20 of Stu Walesh's webinars are available for purchase at: http://mylearning.asce.org/diweb/catalog/c/79/q/walesh/f2/1/n/0)

 Flying Solo was a key resource in my journey to become a solo practice engineering consultant.
 So, thank you for all you do and I look forward to consuming more of your guidance as I ... continue my solo practice business.

 - Anonymous comments about Stu Walesh's book Flying Solo: How to Start an Individual Practitioner Consulting Business, Hannah Publishing, Valparaiso, IN, 2000.

 As the leader of our Innovation course, Dr. Stu Walesh helped my audience (and me!) learn to use our creative "right brains" in addition to our quantitative "left brains."
 Stu is a helpful and effective speaker and author.